Lose weight and save for retirement at the same time

 If Dr. Phil can give dieting tips, a flabby guy like myself should be able to give retirement planning advice that can also help you lose weight.

 If your finances are in worse shape than your waistline, you can trim your spending and your figure at the same time.
 You can burn calories instead of money, so you'll enter retirement in good shape, both physically and financially.

 By cutting your spending, you can save more for retirement.
-If you save and invest $5 per day ($150 per month) for 30 years and earn nine percent annually, you'll have almost $250,000 in thirty years.
-If the money is in a 401(k) retirement savings plan and your employer matches some or all of your contribution, your nest egg will be even larger in thirty years.
+If you save and invest an additional $5 per day ($150 per month) for the next 10 to 15 years and earn nine percent annually, you could add $26,000 to $56,000 to your retirement nest egg.
+If the money is in a 401(k) retirement savings plan and your employer matches some or all of your contribution, your nest egg will be even larger.